top of page

 Dr. Didem Ekici is an educator, researcher, and author with twenty years of teaching experience.
 She teaches at the University of San Francisco, Golden Gate University, and College of Alameda where she also serves as the department chair of the ESOL and World Languages Department.
 She is currently serving in the leadership teams of the World Council on Intercultural and Global Competence and the peacebuilding organization Pax Populi.
 Her research focuses on peacebuilding, intercultural competence, and virtual exchange.

 Virginia Ramos is a Spanish and American poet and scholar.
 She earned a PhD in Comparative Literature from Stanford University and is the former Managing Editor of Mantis, A Journal of Poetry, Criticism and Translation.
-Her essays, poems, and reviews have appeared in several publications in the US and Europe, including Contemporary Developments in Emergent Narratives (Santiago de Compostela University Press), Americanized Spanish Culture: Stories and Storytellers from Dislocated Empires (Routledge), 80 mph: Bilingual Anthology (Grady Miller Books), Theory Now Journal in 2023, and the Journal for Interdisciplinary Perspectives and Scholarship in 2024.
+She is the author of the book ARC, published by Grady Miller Books in 2024.Her essays, poems, and reviews have appeared in several publications in the US and Europe, including Contemporary Developments in Emergent Narratives (Santiago de Compostela University Press), Americanized Spanish Culture: Stories and Storytellers from Dislocated Empires (Routledge), 80 mph: Bilingual Anthology (Grady Miller Books), Theory Now Journal in 2023, and the Journal for Interdisciplinary Perspectives and Scholarship in 2024.
 Her overall research interest centers on multi-genre texts, lyrical novels, and poetry.
 She works in Spanish, English, French, and German literature.
 She teaches at the University of San Francisco and is an elected member of the Executive Council at the Modern Language Association.

 Marlon James Sales is Associate Professor of Spanish and Translation Studies at the University of the Philippines Diliman.
-He researches translation history, theory, and practice, critical multilingualism studies, Hispanofilipino literature, and the early modern Spanish Pacific.
+He researches translation history, theory and practice, critical multilingualism studies, Hispanofilipino literature, and the early modern Spanish Pacific.
 He has been recently elected secretary of The Society for Early Transpacific Studies and is also on the editorial boards of Perspectives: Studies in Translation Theory and Practice, The Journal of Literary Multilingualism, Traduction et Langues, and The Asian Journal of Humanities.
-Formerly as a postdoctoral fellow at the University of Michigan, he co-led the Mellon-funded research project “Sites of Translation in the Multilingual Midwest.”
+Formerly, as a postdoctoral fellow at the University of Michigan, he co-led the Mellon-funded research project “Sites of Translation in the Multilingual Midwest.” â€‹

-Kristine Cabling is Assistant Professor of Italian at the University of the Philippines Diliman where she obtained her MA Education (Curriculum Studies).
+Kristine Cabling is Assistant Professor of Italian at the University of the Philippines Diliman, where she obtained her MA Education (Curriculum Studies).
 Her research interests include foreign language curriculum design and development, applied linguistics, and multilingual competence in migrant contexts.
-She is set to pursue her PhD in Italian Studies at the University of Exeter with a research project on the pragmatic competence of Overseas Filipino Workers (OFWs).
-Her research was inspired by listening to the stories of OFWs.
-Some of her students have also been children of OFWs, who have their own stories to tell.
+She is currently looking for a doctorate program and adviser who is aligned with her interest in the pragmatic competence of Filipino migrant workers in non-English-speaking contexts.
+Her research is inspired by listening to the stories of OFWs.
+Some of her students have also been children of OFWs, who have their own stories to tell. â€‹

 Anna Sibayan-Sarmiento is Associate Professor of Spanish at the University of the Philippines Diliman.
 Her publications and research interests include digital humanities, adult language acquisition, crosslinguistic influence, and the teaching of foreign languages in postcolonial contexts.
-She was the local co-promoter of “Strengthening Digital Research at the UP System: Digitization of Rare Periodicals and Training in Digital Humanities,” of the University of Antwerp and the UP Diliman.
-She is currently one of the collaborators in the project “A Digital Repatriation of a Lost Archive of the Spanish Pacific: The Library of The Convent of San Pablo (Manila, 1762)” of SOAS and Princeton University.
+She was the local co-promoter of Strengthening Digital Research at the UP System: Digitization of Rare Periodicals and Training in Digital Humanities, a project by the University of Antwerp and the UP Diliman, and is currently contributing to the project Development of a Context-Sensitive and Culturally-Responsive Textbook-cum-Workbook for Filipino Learners of Spanish Language, along with her colleagues at the Department of European Languages.

 Tingting Hui is Assistant Professor at the Film and Literary Studies Department of Leiden University.
 Her recent publications include “Aesthetics of Care: Caring for the Mother with Chantal Akerman” (Humanities, 2024) and “Imperfect Metamorphoses of Language: Retracing a Childlike Vision with Artist Xu Bing” (Bloomsbury Academic, 2022).
 Her papers received the Young Scholar Excellence Award from the Society for Multi-Ethnic Studies in 2016, and the Honorable Mention of the Horst Frenz Prize from American Comparative Literature Association in 2019.
 Email: t.hui@hum.leidenuniv.nl